The Danger of Self-Condemnation

 Meditate

-Sometimes the best way to check self-condemnation is to talk to another believer.
-At other times, you will have to ask the Spirit to help you not fall into the snare of condemning yourself.
+Are you struggling with self-condemnation?
+Sometimes the best way to overcome it is to talk to another believer.
+Other times, you may need to ask the Spirit to help you avoid the snare of condemning yourself.

 Ask the Father to help you not to condemn yourself.